Do Scammers Have Remote Access To Your Computer? Do This!

 Remote access scams occur when scammers pose as tech support agents or use other phishing attacks to dupe you into giving them remote access to your computer.

-That sense of urgency and fear is what allows scammers to bypass your natural suspicions.
-They’ll tell you the only way to fix your computer is to allow them to install remote desktop access software which requires that they take over control of your computer.
+The sense of urgency and fear that your computer has been hacked is what allows scammers to bypass your natural suspicions.
+They’ll tell you the only way to fix the problem is to allow them to install remote desktop access software which gives them control of your computer.

 But what happens next?